 Alcohol is a legal drug that’s used by many people around the world.
 But alcohol is a depressant, which means it is dangerous to use with opioids.

 All opioids, including those prescribed by a doctor, are dangerous to consume with alcohol.

-Likewise, if you’re taking opioids, it’s a good idea to avoid drinking alcohol.
+Likewise, if you’re taking opioids it’s a good idea to avoid drinking alcohol.
 If you think you’ll find it hard to stop drinking alcohol, discuss this with your doctor when they prescribe you opioids.

 If you’ve been prescribed a new medication – particularly a sedative such as benzodiazepines or other analgesics – make sure you inform the prescribing doctor that you’re also taking an opioid medication.

 Using opioids with prescribed medications like benzodiazepines, other opioids and other sedatives is especially risky.
-Opioids slow down your breathing and, when combined with other sedatives, this effect is increased.
+Opioids slow down your breathing and, when these are combined with other sedatives, this effect is increased.
 Using multiple sedatives at the same time puts you at significant risk of overdose and can lead to brain injury and death.

 If you’re using drugs non-medically or recreationally, you may be worried that your doctor will treat you differently because of this.
 You may also be worried that you’ll be refused certain treatments or that your doctor will focus on your drug use rather than your health needs.

-These things may happen, but there are a few reasons why it’s still really important to talk to your doctor about your drug use:
+These things may happen but there are a few reasons why it’s still really important to talk to your doctor about your drug use:

 - Some of the symptoms you’re experiencing may be caused or affected by your drug use

 - The drugs that you’re taking and the medications the doctor wants to prescribe might be a harmful combination